 - An enforcement authority would be created to ensure compliance with the existing outsourcing regime.
 The National Registry of Outsourcing Companies by the Ministry of Labor and Social Welfare (STPS), in coordination with the Federal Tax Authority and the Mexican Social Security Institute, would carry out regular preventive inspections to verify that outsourcing entities comply with their labor and social security obligations.
 The current equal liability of beneficiary companies and outsourcing entities regarding outsourced workers’ labor rights and social security requirements will be maintained and better enforced with the new STPS.

 - The beneficiary company that does not comply with the outsourcing rules would be required to distribute a profit-sharing amount to the outsourced workers.
 Outsourced workers would then have the same right to profit-sharing as employees.
 This would apply retroactively for all the subcontractor’s years of service with the beneficiary company.
 The yearly total profit-sharing that companies are required to distribute is equal to 10% of taxable profits.
+Under the new reform bill, profit sharing will be capped at the equivalent of the employee’s three-month salary or the average profit received in the last three years, whichever is greater.

 Employers should ensure compliance with the existing outsourcing rules which require the following: